summasmiff/csv-to-psd/README.md

 csv-to-~~psd~~ pdf
 ==========
-Translation documents are often delivered as CSVs with the original text in one column and the replacement text in the next.

 The PSD gem will export Photoshop layer data as a nested hash, including any text object layers.
 Find-and-replace operations can be made using a CSV as a dictionary.